LAWYERS CAREERS -

 You feel your career (and life) could be better.
-A gnawing anxiety that your current lawyer's career path will not result in your ideal career.
+A gnawing anxiety that your current career path will not result in your ideal career.

 How do you ease your anxiety and prepare yourself for unanticipated events that affect your career?

 How do you increase the odds that your career path will result in jobs that make you happy and lead to the ideal career?